-Professional Studies Programs provides an educational alternative to adult learners, who work or have other commitments, and who are unable to pursue the baccalaureate through programs that are offered at traditional times during the week.
+Professional Studies programs provides an educational alternative to adult learners, age 21 or higher, who work or have other commitments, and who are unable to pursue the baccalaureate through programs that are offered at traditional times during the week as well as exclusively on-line options.
 Students may earn a bachelor's degree, update or gain skills for professional advancement, prepare for career change, or pursue personal interests in one or more areas of the liberal arts.
-Degree opportunities are available in the following degree programs: Business; Educational Studies; Elementary Education (K-6); Liberal Studies; Special Education: General Curriculum; Birth to Kindergarten (B-K); R.N. to B.S.N.; and Social Work.
+Degree opportunities are available in the following degree programs: Business (exclusively on-line); Liberal Studies; Birth to Kindergarten (B-K); Justice Administration (exclusively on-line); R.N. to B.S.N. (exclusively on-line); and Social Work.